auth0/laravel-auth0/.github/CONTRIBUTING.md

 If you file a bug report, your issue should contain a title and a clear description of the issue.
 You should also include as much relevant information as possible and a code sample that demonstrates the issue.
 The goal of a bug report is to make it easy for yourself - and others - to replicate the bug and develop a fix.

 Remember, bug reports are created in the hope that others with the same problem will be able to collaborate with you on solving it.
 Do not expect that the bug report will automatically see any activity or that others will jump to fix it.
-Creating a bug report serves to help yourself and others start on the path of fixing the problem.
+Creating a bug report serves to help you and others start on the path of fixing the problem.
 If you want to chip in, you can help out by fixing any bugs listed in our issue trackers.

 ## Support Questions